wouterbles/tennet-afrr-archive/README.md

 TenneT's API only provides access to the latest bidladder data.
 This project automatically downloads and stores bidladder snapshots based on the time-to-delivery, enabling historical analysis of how the ladder changes over time.

 ## Sampling
-To keep the size of the manageable, the sampling frequency is based on the time-to-delivery:
+To keep the size of the archive manageable, the sampling frequency is based on the time-to-delivery:

 - 24h-12h: Every 3 hours
 - 12h-6h: Every 2 hours